Skip to content

 The Construction of the Phuket Big Buddha

 The statue was built with people’s donations and is still under construction.
 If you want to help finish the building, you can sponsor a white marble piece for 300 or 1,000 baht, depending on the tile’s size.
-The statue of Lord Buddha is complete now, but the sweeping staircase is still under construction.
+The statue of Lord Buddha and the beautiful staircase are complete now, but some areas under the statues are still under construction.

 Driving to Phuket Big Buddha

-The road to the statue is well paved and easy to ride despite many curves; however, drive slowly and carefully on the way down.
-You will find ample and well-organised parking when reaching the top of the hill.
-As you approach the site, a security officer will check your attire, and if your shorts or skirts are too short, you will be required to wear a sarong, provided for free.
+The road to the statue is well-paved and easy to ride despite many curves; however, as mentioned earlier, we drive slowly and carefully on the way down.
+Once at the top of the hill, we always find ample and well-organised parking.
+As we approach the site, a security officer always checks our attire.
+If your shorts or skirts are too short, you must wear a sarong, provided for free, but we are used to it and always wear knee-length shorts.

 Phuket Big Buddha Hike